11 Radio and Audio

 Conglomerates typically own several stations with various formats in the same market, and these stations’ operations can be housed in the same building, thus reducing operating expenses.
 Plus, sales executives can offer ad packages with multiple stations catering to a local business’s target demographics.

-In an example of the ever-changing market dynamics of the media industry, Audacy filed for bankruptcy early in 2024 and planned to restructure finances but continue operations.
-Similarly, iHeart Radio went through the bankruptcy process in 2018-19.
+In an example of the ever-changing market dynamics of the media industry, Audacy emerged from bankruptcy in 2024.
+Similarly, iHeart Radio went through the bankruptcy process in 2018-19, while Cumulus survived bankruptcy in 2017-18.

 Here are some of today’s most common radio-station formats: